landsofascension/landsofascension/README.md

 # landsofascension

-Frontend repo for the Lands of Ascension game.
+Frontend repository for the Lands of Ascension game.

+_This project handles mostly authentication, authorization & UI.
+All game logic is under the [on-chain program](https://github.com/landsofascension/game-core)_

 ## Development